Albanian nobility: Foundations

 Many constructions and reconstructions of religious buildings and castles or fortresses were built by the Albanian nobility, such as the construction of Kardhiq Castle by Albanian noble John Zenevisi.

 Karl depicted presenting the church dedicated to Jovan Vladimir.

 Marble slab found dedicated to Karl and his “most illustrious” son Gjergj at the church.

-Religious buildings were also constructed, such as Saint John Vladimir's Church in Elbasan, which was constructed by Karl Thopia and held the relics of Serbian Prince, saint and martyr Jovan Vladimir as well as the graves of Karl and his son Gjergj who both ruled the principality of Albania.
+Religious buildings were also constructed, such as St. Jovan Vladimir's Church in Elbasan, which was constructed by Karl Thopia and held the relics of Serbian Prince, saint and martyr Jovan Vladimir as well as the graves of Karl and his son Gjergj who both ruled the principality of Albania.
 Another example was part of the church of Saints Clement and Panteleimon was reconstructed and significant donations were made to the church by Karl, and was recognised as a Ktitor who’s coat of arms, almost identical to the one found in Jovan Vladimir’s church in Elbasan, is present.

 Church of St. Athanasius of Mouzaki in Kastoria constructed by the 2 Muzaka brothers.

 Lesser Saint Celment church in Ohrid constructed by Andrea Gropa.

 Another notable religious construction by Albanian nobility was the Church of St. Athanasius of Mouzaki in Kastoria, modern-day Greece.
 It was constructed by 2 members of the Muzaka family, Stoya Muzaka and Teodor II Muzaka as well as the Greek monk Dionisyius.
 A fresco of Saint George can also be seen with Byzantine attire and a double headed eagle, similar to the one awarded by Byzantine emperor John V Palaiologos to Andrea II Muzaka.
 This could be a possible reference or depiction of the noble.
 Another Albanian noble Andrea Gropa, who was in an alliance with the Muzaka, also constructed a church in Ohrid, thus being mentioned in the founding inscription as a Ktetor.